Chunky, Mississippi: Education

+Infrastructure

 Railroads

 The Kansas City Southern Railroad goes through Chunky.
 Approximately 25 freight trains per day travel through the town.
 On each side of Chunky, there are 9000 ft sidings at Meehan Junction to the east, and Hickory to the west.
 The railroad crosses the Chunky River in two places just east of town, and between these two trestles is a very popular photography spot for train buffs to take photos of the trains as they cross the river.
 The railroad crosses the Chunky River west of town on a much smaller trestle, known locally as "break down".
 It was on this site that the trestle collapsed under a troop-carrying train of Confederate soldiers during the American Civil War; the wreck is called the Chunky Creek Train Wreck of 1863.
 A Confederate regiment of Choctaw Indians camping nearby saved many lives of soldiers who had been thrown into the raging flood swollen river.